 With its multi-faceted functions, the jaw's temporomandibular joint is vulnerable to a variety of ailments.
-Learn what modalities best ease the pain and discomfort of TMJ as well as self-care suggestions to share with your clients.

 The jaw or temporomandibular joint (TMJ) is a major target for an array of joint disorders.
 Disorders of the jaw are typically referred to by the same name, TMJ.
 The temporomandibular joint connects the mandible to the skull's temporal bone and contributes to the acts of biting, chewing, swallowing, speaking and making facial expressions.
 The National Institutes of Health (NIH) states over 10 million people in the United States suffer from TMJ problems.